Simulation Architecture

 Proximity Sleep/Wake

 With hundreds of game pieces, simulating every one is expensive.
-GamePieceManager uses a hysteresis pattern:
+GamePieceManager uses a chunk-based 2×2m grid system:

 Terrain Surfaces